-If you’re looking to avoid eggs, you can choose from a number of excellent egg replacer products.
-There are vegan egg substitutes appropriate for every sort of recipe.
-It’s easy to get rid of eggs with no loss of flavor or texture.
+If you wish to avoid eggs, you can choose from a number of excellent vegan egg alternatives.
+There are plant-based egg substitutes appropriate for every sort of recipe.
+You’ll find the products featured here deliver fantastic flavor and texture.

 The Evolution of Vegan Eggs